 At our museum we are incredibly lucky to house the world’s largest collection of trade union and political banners.
-In this month’s blog, our Conservator, Jenny van Enckevort explains the painstaking work it took to prepare one of our largest for our 2019 Banner Display.
+In this month’s blog, our Conservator, Jenny van Enckevort explains the painstaking work it took to prepare one of our largest for the 2019 Banner Exhibition.

 The majority of banners on display at People’s History Museum’s (PHM) change annually, enabling the team to rotate the banners on open display and curate the display in line with the museum’s programme theme for each year.
 Many of banners are displayed free hung so visitors can experience them as they were originally used.
 This approach means we are able to display both sides of our large banners but often leads to a more interventive form of treatment.
 And 20 years after entering PHM’s collection one of the largest banners in the collection was requested for display.
 This offered me the opportunity to re-visit the treatment and make it stable enough to display for a limited time.

 A highlight of the 2019 Banner Display at PHM is the Amalgamated Society of Watermen & Lightermen Greenwich Branch No13 Cardinal Manning Lodge banner and at 358 cm x 332 cm it is one of our largest banners.
 Alongside many of the banners in the collection this banner is featured in John Gorman’s 1973 publication Banner Bright: An Illustrated History of Trade Union Banners.
 In it Gorman refers to the re-discovery of this banner,